What Affects Fuel Economy? Key Factors Every Driver Should Know

 Vehicle Maintenance

-A well-maintained vehicle operates more efficiently.
-Dirty air filters, worn spark plugs, old engine oil, and neglected maintenance can all reduce fuel economy.
+A properly maintained vehicle simply runs more efficiently.
+Dirty air filters, worn spark plugs, old engine oil, or neglected servicing all reduce efficiency because the engine has to compensate for reduced performance.

 Driving Environment and Conditions